 Dividing/Transplanting: Poppies have deep taproots that may make transplanting a challenge.
 Division is needed only every 5 years or so and the best time to divide or transplant is in August when plants are dormant.

 End of Season Care: Leave any new foliage on the plant.
 When soil has frozen to an inch deep, apply evergreen boughs or pine needles to buffer soil temperature and help prevent the crowns from being heaved out of the soil.

 Early Spring: Check soil pH and adjust to 6.5 to 7.0 if needed.
 Apply a slow-release fertilizer or side-dress with compost or aged manure.

 Mid-Spring: Apply a fungicide if extended wet weather has caused plants to become diseased.

 Summer: Plant annuals to fill in holes left by dormant plants if needed.
 Do not overwater dormant plants.
 Divide or transplant Poppies in August when they are dormant.

-Fall: Leave new foliage alone, and mulch with a loose material like evergreen boughs or pine needles after the soil has frozen to a depth of one inch.
+Winter Protection: In the fall leave new foliage alone, and mulch with a loose material like evergreen boughs or pine needles after the soil has frozen to a depth of 1".